-Maldives Quarantine Tourism Falls After Easing Middle East Entry Requirements
+Quarantine Tourism Falls After Easing Middle East Entry Rules

 The number of Indian expats who are quarantined in the Maldives has fallen dramatically as countries in the Middle East ease their entry requirements.